 All applicants must have current data (as of the time applications are submitted) entered into the DataArts system.
 You are able to submit updated information free of charge to the DataArts system year round.
 The guidelines contain complete information on the DataArts system and how to get help with that process.

-RAD has an annual budget process that begins with the application process in May, and ends with a budget adoption in December for the following year.
+RAD has an annual budget process that begins with the application process in May, and ends with a budget adoption in November for the following year.
 Each proposed allocation requires the support of six board members.
-All meetings and votes of the board are conducted under the provisions of the Sunshine Act which requires public meetings and opportunities for public comment.
+All meetings and votes of the board are conducted under the provisions of the Pennsylvania Sunshine Act, which requires public meetings and opportunities for public comment.

 NOTE: All RAD applications are public record.